Data network for the car: The Controller Area Network CAN

 Imagine a situation where all the family homes in the country were linked to each other by their own dedicated roads.
 It would be expensive, pointless, and inflexible.

-But until around 25 years ago, the situation for automotive control units, sensors, motors, and actuators was not much different.
+But until a couple of decades ago, the situation for automotive control units, sensors, motors, and actuators was not much different.
 And with the number of electrical and electronic functions increasing, the number of cable connections was starting to get out of hand — thus endangering the systems’ reliability.
 The problem was solved in one fell swoop by the CAN controller area network, designed by a team led by the Bosch researchers Siegfried Dais and Uwe Kiencke.
 They created a data transmission system in which the digital signals traveling to and from the increasing number of automotive electronic components were routed along shared “main arteries”.

 The Bosch researchers filed for the initial patent in 1985.
 The first systems to be trialed demonstrated extremely high reliability of transmission and availability, even in the case of electromagnetic interference pulses.
 All the transmission protocols were developed in the form of low-cost microchips.
 But to start with, things were not easy, as the CAN pioneer Dais (who would later become a member of the Bosch board of management) points out: “We had no special expertise at all, but instead had to work many things out for ourselves.
 For example, none of us had any specialist knowledge of serial data transmission.”